TheoLefeuvre/fearless.squirrel/README.md

 - [ ] : As a player, I want to decrease my life when I fall

 **BONUS**
-- [X] : As a dev, I want the walls to stop be stopped when hitting a wall
+- [X] : As a player, I want the walls to stop be stopped when hitting a wall